qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 From the :guilabel:`Layers` panel, you have shortcuts to change the layer rendering quickly and easily.

-Right-click on a layer and select :menuselection:`Styles -->` in the list in order to:
+Right-click on a layer and select :menuselection:`Styles -->`.
+See :ref:`manage_styles_from_layer_context_menu`
+for the list of available actions to manage layer styles.

+From this menu you can:

-* see the :ref:`styles <manage_custom_style>` currently available for the layer.
-  If you defined many styles for the layer, you can switch from one to another and your layer rendering will automatically be updated on the map canvas.
+* see the :ref:`styles <manage_custom_style>` currently available for the layer and switch between them.
+When you select another style, the layer rendering is automatically updated on the map canvas.
-* copy part or all of the current style, and when applicable, paste a copied style from another layer
+* copy part or all of the current style and, when applicable, paste a copied style from another layer.
-* :guilabel:`Rename Current...` style
-* :guilabel:`Add` a new style (which is actually a copy of the current one)
-* :guilabel:`Remove Current` style (only when multiple styles are available)
-* :guilabel:`Load Style...`
-* or :guilabel:`Save Style...`

   .. tip:: **Quickly share a layer style**